tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/advanced-customization-ui.md

 {{% summary %}}

-In this advanced building block in the R shiny series, we delved into the integration and application of `Bootstrap` using `bslib`, and `thematic`. this building block consists of:
+In this advanced article in the R shiny series, we delved into the integration and application of `Bootstrap` using `bslib`, and `thematic`. this article discusses:
 - An overview of `Bootstrap` and `Bootswatch` for responsive web designs in Shiny,
 - Exploration of the `bslib` package for easy customization of `Bootstrap CSS` using R functions, facilitating unique app appearances.
 - Introduction of `real-time theming` with bslib, offering hands-on experimentation with themes, colors, and fonts.